cerner/carbon-graphs/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 Carbon is a graphing library built using d3 visualization library.
 It provides an API for generating native graphs such as Line and Paired Result graphs based on design standards.
-Carbon provides an abstraction for c3 and d3.

 -   [Dependencies](#Dependencies)
 -   [Features](#Features)